Geniools/ceh-elastic-stack/README.md

-# Elastic Stack: Cowrie, PyRDP Honeypots
+# Elastic Stack: Honeypots
-A docker-compose "project" to run 3 honeypots and log all the output in Elasticsearch.
+A docker-compose "project" to run several honeypots and log all the output in Elasticsearch.
 This is done part of the CEH minor at NHL Stenden University of Applied Sciences, Emmen, The Netherlands.

-## Configuration
+## Components
 * Docker Compose
 * Cowrie SSH/Telnet honeypot
+* PyRdp honeypot (mitm tool)
-* PyRdp honeypot
+* PyRdp honeypot (simulation) - *not working fully*
 * DDosPot
 * Elastic Stack
   * Elasticsearch